Ape4Me/ape4me-agent/README.md

 Configure Your Settings: Specify the groups and channels you wish to monitor for token addresses.

-Generate Wallets: Create up to three wallets and manage your keys securely.
+Generate Wallets in <a href="https://t.me/@ape4mebot" target="_blank">@ape4mebot</a>: Create up to three wallets and manage your keys securely.

 Set Purchase Parameters: Define the amount of SOL for token purchases.

+Update config: Use your walleets ID from telegram bot in Agent filter settings, to set which wallet must buy tokens from which channel/group.

 Start Monitoring: Let the application handle the rest, ensuring timely token acquisitions.